 Trans Mountain Expansion Project

-The Trans Mountain expansion is a $7.4 billion project to expand an existing pipeline which runs from Strathcona County (near Edmonton) to the Westridge Terminal in Burnaby.
+The Trans Mountain expansion is a $12.6 billion project to expand an existing pipeline which runs from Strathcona County (near Edmonton) to the Westridge Terminal in Burnaby.
 The project was first proposed in 2012 and underwent an approval process via the National Energy Board which approved the project subject to 157 conditions.
 The federal cabinet gave final approval of the project on November 29, 2016.
+Following this, a federal court ordered the National Energy Board to re-review the project, which it did and again approved on February 22, 2019.
+On June 18, 2019, Prime Minister Justin Trudeau announced that the federal cabinet had again approved the pipeline expansion, and construction is underway.

 In regards to the Trans Mountain pipeline expansion, the Burnaby Board of Trade (BBOT) took its role as the representative of the Burnaby business community seriously, and thoroughly reviewed the project via an unprecedented effort of our Board of Directors.
 With that review of the project in hand, the BBOT participated fully over several years in the pipeline approval process, voicing support for the economic importance of the project but highlighting several concerns with specific aspects of the proposal.

-With the granting of approval by the necessary federal and provincial bodies in 2016 and 2017, the BBOT recognized the approval process was completed, and the project would move ahead.
-With the approval process complete, the BBOT continues to look to work to find ways of helping local businesses maximize the benefits of this significant project while ensuring our concerns and all NEB regulatory conditions are addressed.
+With the granting of the original approval by the necessary federal and provincial bodies in 2016 and 2017, the BBOT recognized the approval process was completed, and the project would move ahead.
+With the 2019 re-approval process now complete, the BBOT will work to ensure our concerns and all of the regulatory conditions are addressed, and that local Burnaby businesses benefit from this significant project that will help provide better access to world markets for Canadian natural resources.

 Update: On May 30, 2018, Finance Minister Bill Morneau and Natural Resources Minister Jim Carr announced that the Government of Canada had reached a commercial agreement with Kinder Morgan to secure the completion of the Trans Mountain Expansion Project and ensure that work continues through the 2018 season.
 In addition, the Government of Canada has reached an agreement with Kinder Morgan to purchase the company’s Trans Mountain Expansion Project and related pipeline and terminal assets for $4.5 billion.
 The transaction is expected to close in August 2018.
 Read more.

-Burnaby Board of Trade – Trans Mountain Actions Timeline:
+Burnaby Board of Trade Action Timeline on Trans Mountain:

 September 14, 2017